-During August and September 2019, six holes were drilled to test certain regional geophysical targets that had been confirmed and further delineated by the detailed helimag program.
-The holes were drilled to a maximum depth of 316' (96.3 metres) using a reverse circulation, heli-portable drill.
+During August and September 2019, six reverse circulation drill holes were drilled to test certain regional geophysical targets that had been confirmed and further delineated by the detailed helimag program.
+The holes were drilled to a maximum depth of 316' (96.3 metres).